-Have you seen the sale prices horses are bringing this year?
+Have you seen the sale prices horses are bringing?
 Or invoices for a colic surgery or major lameness issue?
 It seems that just like about everything else in this economy, the costs of horse ownership are skyrocketing.

-I realize that is scary language, but if the last two years have taught us anything, it is to prepare for the unexpected.
-Don’t get me wrong, I realize that most horseowners don’t want to hang out at the barn chatting about worst case scenarios, but as in many areas of life, what you don’t know can hurt you, and putting your head in the sand is rarely a successful strategy.
-So, without being too morbid but in the interest of helping you protect your horses and your bank account, here are some reasons you should finally put a check mark on the box next to ‘Get Horse Insurance’ on your to-do list.
+I realize that is scary language, but if the last several years have taught us anything, it is to prepare for the unexpected.
+Don’t get me wrong, I realize that most horseowners don’t want to spend time envisioning worst case scenarios, but as in many areas of life, what you don’t know can hurt you, and putting your head in the sand is rarely a successful strategy.
+So, without being too morbid, but in the interest of helping you protect your horses and your bank account, here are some reasons you should finally put a check mark on the box next to ‘Get Horse Insurance’ on your to-do list.

 It is a common belief that horses are safest at home and at the most risk while traveling and competing.
 Interestingly, several years ago when some colleagues did an anecdotal analysis of more than 2000 horses that had been insured over a two-year period, of those that died during that time, pasture accidents ranked as one of the top causes of death.

 The types of accidents ran the gamut from kick wounds, slips and falls, puncture wounds, crashes into pieces of fencing or other debris, and even jumping pasture fences and running into the road.
 Our review showed that these types of accidents did not discriminate by value or type of horse, with uses ranging from Olympic contenders living in immaculate conditions to backyard pleasure horses, and values from $1,000 to hundreds of thousands of dollars.

 What to do?